What to look for in a ghostwriter

 What if I’ve written most of my book already?

 Some ghostwriters will also accept unfinished manuscripts, and work with the author to write the missing parts.
 Such a job usually requires a mix of developmental editing (to restructure the book) and ghostwriting, and can be just as time-consuming for the ghostwriter as writing the book from the outset.

-How to find the right ghostwriter
+How to find a ghostwriter

 First, you should be looking for someone familiar with the subject of your book, and who is willing to spend the time to get to know your vision for the project.